bachmeil/gretlmat/doc.md

 You can copy the contents of one `DoubleMatrix` into another with simple assignment.

 *Warning: This can be used to reshape a matrix.
-Elements are always filled by column, so assigning a (2x2) matrix to a (4x1) matrix is the same as stacking the first column on top of the second column.*
+Elements are always filled by column, so assigning a (2x2) matrix to a (4x1) matrix is the same as stacking the first column on top of the second column.
+Use `dup` if you want to guarantee dimensions match.*

 Example: